tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/Sqoop 开发指南/关系型数据库和 HDFS 的导入导出_intl_en.md

 This document describes how to use Sqoop on EMR to import and export data between MySQL and HDFS.

 ## 1. Prerequisites
-- Confirm that you have activated Tencent Cloud and created an EMR cluster.
+- You have signed up for a Tencent Cloud account and created an EMR cluster.
 When creating the EMR cluster, select the Sqoop component on the software configuration page.
 - Relevant software programs such as Sqoop are installed in the `/usr/local/service/` directory of the CVM instance for the EMR cluster.

 ## 2. Creating a MySQL Table